The New Texas Law Governing Commercial Truck Accident Claims

 Contact the Experienced Personal Injury Lawyers at Bailey & Galyen

-At the law office of Bailey & Galyen, we know impact that a traumatic brain injury can have on your day-to-day life.
-If you have been hurt because of the careless or negligent acts of another person, send us an e-mail or call our offices at 844-402-2992.
+At the law office of Bailey & Galyen, we know the impact that personal injuries can have on your day-to-day life.
+If you have been hurt because of the negligent acts of another person, send us an email or call our offices at 844-402-2992.
 Our phones are answered 24 hours a day, seven days a week.